 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Human foot and lower leg in bronze; heavy suspension loop on top.
 Possibly a votive amulet, but more probably a weight to be used on a steelyard arm.
 Cast solid.

 Condition: Excellent.
 Bronze brown in color.
 No encrustation.
-Must have been cleaned at some time in the past.
 Small hole (modern) bored in base of foot.